Socialist Patriotic Youth League

 The Socialist Patriotic Youth League is the main North Korean youth organization.
 Directly under the party Central Committee, it is the only mass organization expressly mentioned in the charter of the Workers' Party of Korea.

 The organization, modeled after the Komsomol in the former Soviet Union, includes all North Koreans without party membership between the ages of 15 and 30, although married women who opt to become housewives are transferred to the Socialist Women's Union.
-Youth under 15 may join the Korean Children's Union, itself a part of the larger Korean Children's Union.
+Youth under 15 may join the Korean Children's Union.
 Officially, the guiding ideology of the organization is Kimilsungism–Kimjongilism.

 History

 The League was founded on 17 January 1946 as the Democratic Youth League of North Korea.
 It became the youth wing of the Workers' Party of North Korea.
 Six months after its foundation in June 1946, the League joined the World Federation of Democratic Youth, establishing international relations with other Marxist–Leninist and anti-imperialist youth movements.
 In 1949, it was renamed the Democratic Youth League of Korea and in May 1964 renamed as the League of Socialist Working Youth of Korea.
 It assumed the name Kim Il Sung Socialist Youth League on its 50th anniversary in 1996.